JoeMingT/PytubeGUI/README.md

 - [ ] Add in PO Token to bypass bot checking (when needed)
 - [ ] Add in OAuth integration for age-restricted content (add a warning that it may get you banned)
 - [ ] Further add in more output choices for the user (Captions, Chapters, Key Moments)
+- [ ] Some persistent memory (for saving settings info or something)

 ## Screenshots